Raja Raja Chora: Production

 Although it was officially announced in February 2020, principal photography of the film began much earlier in 2020.
 The script was completed in three months.
 In March 2020, T.G.
 Vishwaprasad told Deccan Chronicle that the first schedule of the film has been finished.
 Filming was then paused due to COVID-19 pandemic in India.
 It was later resumed in October 2020.
+The film's name is a pun on the name of Chola emperor Raja Raja Chola.